quanteda/quanteda/paper/paper.md

 basic operations and expert users how to combine the functions for advanced text processing and analysis.

-_Performance_.
-Built to use sparse data structures, **quanteda** can process large textual data that are difficult for other R packages (such as computing distances or scoring collocations).
-Its high performance is further enhanced by token hashing and parallel computation implemented in C++, permitting large and fast text analysis even on computers with relatively limited resources (such as laptop computers).
+_Performance_.  **quanteda**'s performance is enhanced by token hashing and parallel computation implemented in C++, permitting large and fast text analysis even on computers with relatively limited resources (such as laptop computers).
+Built to use sparse data structures, **quanteda** can efficiently performs complex textual data analyses, such as computing distances, calculating feature discrimination statistics (keyness), or model fitting, even for large document-feature matrices.

 _Transparency and reproducibility_.  **quanteda** is designed to facilitate rigorous, transparent, and reproducible scientific analysis of text.
 Being open-source